peerlibrary/meteor-blaze-components/README.md

 ```

 Extend this method and return the name of a [Blaze template](http://docs.meteor.com/#/full/templates_api) or template
 object itself.
+By default it returns the [component name](#user-content-reference_class_componentName).

 Template content will be used to render component's DOM content, but all preexisting template helpers,
 event handlers and life-cycle hooks will be ignored.

 All component methods are available in the template as template helpers.
 Template helpers are bound to the component